-Step 1: Fill the gap between pre-marial counseling and the arrival of baby.
+Step 1: Fill the gap after premarital counseling

 Step 2: Celebrate new parenthood

 Churches offering baby dedications want them to be personal and meaningful.
 And they present an outreach opportunity: Baby dedications are often an on-ramp for couples who have been away from church, but desire the tradition for their child.
 Reach out to these newcomers with resources from Step 1.

 Consider expanding your tradition to celebrate new parenthood as well.
 Consider calling it a Parent + Baby Dedication and include a commitment of prayer and support from the church family—a reassuring message that you’ve “got their back” in the uncertain times ahead.

 Make it a priority to have a coordinator for outreach and planning.
 You might put out feelers for a volunteer coordinator with a passion for the ministry, who loves babies and will pray over and serve their parents.
 This also would be an ideal time to connect new parents with experienced mentor couples, if your church offers such a program.

 Having a baby brings plenty of physical challenges, but the battle is fought and won on the spiritual plane (Proverbs 18:14).
 New moms and dads desperately need personal connections to get them through a whole new way of life.
 Figuring out that life in community can be a lifesaver.
 All other differences of age, profession, and background fade when you’re all in the same dramatically new stage at the same time.